aesara-devs/aesara/doc/library/tensor/basic.rst

         a = np.random.random((2,3,4))
         b = np.random.random((5,6,4,3))

-        #tensordot
         c = np.tensordot(a, b, [[1,2],[3,2]])

-        #loop replicating tensordot
         a0, a1, a2 = a.shape
         b0, b1, _, _ = b.shape
         cloop = np.zeros((a0,b0,b1))

-        #loop over non-summed indices -- these exist
+        # Loop over non-summed indices--these exist in the tensor product
-        #in the tensor product.
         for i in range(a0):
             for j in range(b0):
                 for k in range(b1):
-                    #loop over summed indices -- these don't exist
+                    # Loop over summed indices--these don't exist in the tensor product
-                    #in the tensor product.
                     for l in range(a1):
                         for m in range(a2):
                             cloop[i,j,k] += a[i,l,m] * b[j,k,m,l]